 - For the list of prerequisite course, please view: MS Nutrition Program Description

-- All prerequisite courses cannot be more than 10 years old at the time of application (the exception is the general psychology and the math)
+- All prerequisite courses cannot be more than 10 years old at the time of application (the exception is the general psychology, math, and speech/communications)

 - All prerequisite courses must meet our minimum unit requirement on the semester system.
 Courses taken on any other system, including the quarter system, must be converted to semester units.

-- Not required to complete all at USC
+- Not required to complete all prerequisites at USC

 - Complete the prerequisite template and upload it with your online application.
 [Prerequisite Template]